LunaThePotato/quartz/content/Homebrew Weapons/Jester's Requiem.md

 - (:WeaponArts_flourish: **Flourish**) - As an Bonus Action, you lash out an non-lethal Feint attack dealing 2d6+2 Slashing dmg.
 Regardless if hit or not, the Target must make a DC:15 Dexterity Saving Throw and be inflicted with :Conditions_off_balance: [[Status Conditions (Crowd Control {CC})#**Off-Balanced**|Off Balanced]] for 2 rounds.

+!roll 2d6+2
 -# Can be used Once per Short Rest

 {**The Gambler's Stride**} - When you take the Attack action, you make two weapon attacks.
-You may forgo your second attack to unleash a Bonus Action Art.
+You may delay your second attack to unleash a Bonus Action Art first.
 - If your delayed attack still lands, you regain half the spent charge and can **optionally** make another melee attack with your critical threshold lowered by 1
-- On your 3rd strike and beyond, your AC is reduced by 1 per strike (*Till the End of your Turn*) and you remain open and provoke **Opportunity Attacks** by your target.
+- On your 3rd strike and beyond, your AC is reduced by 1 per strike (*Till the End of your Turn*).

 -# (***Requirement***: *Finesse Property Weapon*)